trialsid/OMR-codex-test/README.md

    ```bash
    python -m omr.cli build template.json sheet.png
    ```
+   The renderer inspects the destination extension: ``.png`` writes a standards-compliant 8-bit grayscale PNG, while other suffixes fall back to an ASCII PGM stream for compatibility with minimal environments.
 3. After collecting responses, scan the sheet at 300 DPI or higher with even lighting and minimal skew.
 Ensure bubbles are clearly filled with dark ink.
 4. Grade the scan and inspect the results: